Enrique1987/databricks/01_Databricks_Champions/GAPS.md

 15. Distinguish Delta Sync from other Vector Search index approaches using current Databricks documentation.
 16. Evaluate retrieval with representative queries, relevance labels, and metrics such as recall@k; separate retrieval from answer quality.
 17. Design source citations, freshness checks, and monitoring for an enterprise RAG application.

+18. Understand top-k and similarity scores, including the effect of too few or too many candidates.
+19. Design index synchronization and deletion/update handling when sources change.
+20. Decide which raw, parsed, chunked, and embedding artifacts to persist for a replay, cost, and governance scenario.